alexblakes/regional_nonsense_constraint/documentation/write_up.md

 > Write up later.
 The current approach is a rough draft.

 ## Results
+### 38.7% of the coding exome is potentially subject to NMD escape

+> Figure: NMD regions diagram

 ### NNN canonical transcripts are highly intolerant to nonsense variants

+> Figure: Global Z-score distribution
+> Supplementary data: Constraint summary statistics
-> Of which, how many have a pLI / LOEUF annotation
+> Of which, how many have a pLI / LOEUF annotation, and how many are new?
+> - Small genes

 ### NNN canonical transcripts exhibit regional nonsense constraint

-> Of which, how many have a pLI / LOEUF annotation
+> Figure: Regional Z-score distributions
+> How many show both global and regional nonsense constraint?
+> - NMD is damaging
+> - NMD-escape is damaging
+> - Both NMD and NMD-escape are damaging

 ### Limitations
 ## References